MickWest/sitrec/README.md

   - From a fixed position
 - Viewing the sky (with accurate planets and satellites)

+## Installation Prerequisites

+- web server (e.g. Nginx) with
+  - php
+  - https support (for CORS, can be self-signed for local dev)
+- node.js (for building, with npm)

-## Simple install
+## Simple install Mac/Linux

-Assuming we want to install the build environment in sitrec-test-dev and the local server environment is a folder sittest.
+Assuming we want to install the dibuild environment in sitrec-test-dev and the local server environment is a folder sittest.

 ```bash
 git clone https://github.com/MickWest/sitrec sitrec-test-dev